napari/docs/docs/howtos/layers/shapes.md

 After finishing drawing a polygon using the polygon lasso tool, an implementation of the [Ramer–Douglas–Peucker algorithm](https://en.wikipedia.org/wiki/Ramer–Douglas–Peucker_algorithm) is applied to reduce the number of vertexes that make up the shape, while preserving its contours.
-The aggressiveness with which the algorithm reduces the number of points of the polygon is determined by an `epsilon` parameter.
-If 0 no points are removed.
-The higher the value of `epsilon` the more points get removed.
-The value of `epsilon` can be set by in napari going to `File` -> `Preferences` (or `control + shift + P`), then in the menu on the left clicking on `Experimental` and then adjusting the value of `RDP epsilon`.
+The aggressiveness with which the algorithm reduces the number of points of the polygon is determined by an `epsilon` parameter, which is a perpendicular distance threshold.
+Any vertexes beyond the threshold will be preserved, so if `epsilon` is set to `0`, no vertexes will be removed.
+With increasing values of `epsilon`, more and more vertexes will be removed.
+The value of `epsilon` can be set by in napari going to
+`File` -> `Preferences` (or `control + shift + P`), then in the menu on the left clicking on `Experimental` and then adjusting the value of `RDP epsilon`.
 The default value is 0.5 and cannot set lower than 0.